TxGVNN/gxt/README.md

 ## What is this?
 **Gxt "Xnote GiT" is Notes manager.**

 Inspiration from the written notes is usually my days with git.

-I think it's very convenient for the command line lover.
+It's very convenient for the command line lover.

-Simple for use git to manage notes.

 You can use: new, find, view, share, log,... and many functions from the power of git.

-[![asciicast](https://asciinema.org/a/4hovdgyvsja9104o0dlx0cjsb.png)](https://asciinema.org/a/4hovdgyvsja9104o0dlx0cjsb)
+The version 2.0 now support encrypted note with [GNU Privacy Guard](https://www.gnupg.org) [![asciicast](https://asciinema.org/a/4hovdgyvsja9104o0dlx0cjsb.png)](https://asciinema.org/a/4hovdgyvsja9104o0dlx0cjsb)

 ## How to install?